An introspective of Chimurenga Magazine

 Central Library, Drill Hall, c/o Darling and Parade Street, Cape Town

-Presented in and around the newly launched Cape Town Central Library from May 2 – June 21, the project embodies the proposition evoked by the title by “finding oneself,” as Moses Molelekwa put it, on the shelves of the Central Library; or quietly encroaching upon its classification system; or proposing a navigation system, clearly subjective and affective, for content found both in Chimurenga and the collection of the Central Library.
+Presented in and around the Cape Town Central Library from May 2 – June 21, the project embodied the proposition evoked by the title by “finding oneself,” as Moses Molelekwa put it, on the shelves of the Central Library; or quietly encroaching upon its classification system; or proposing a navigation system, clearly subjective and affective, for content found both in Chimurenga and the collection of the Central Library.
+The exhibition concept was devised by the editors of Chimurenga for Cape Africa Platform 2009.

-The project includes a multimedia investigation into independent pan African periodicals from around the world; “Why Must A Black Writer Write About Sex,” an exhibition of sex scenes from African literature that contest cliched inscriptions of literature and sexuality; and reading routes and sound posts that re-imagine the Library as a laboratory for extended curiosity, new adventures, critical thinking, daydreaming, socio-political involvement, partying and random perusal.
+The project included a multimedia investigation into independent pan African periodicals from around the world; “Why Must A Black Writer Write About Sex,” an exhibition of sex scenes from African literature that contest cliched inscriptions of literature and sexuality; and reading routes and sound posts that re-imagined the Library as a laboratory for extended curiosity, new adventures, critical thinking, daydreaming, socio-political involvement, partying and random perusal.

-In addition, weekly Chimurenga Sessions will take place inside the Library.
-Dissolving the boundaries between text, sound, city, culture, and media, the Chimurenga Sessions will feature music and poetry performances, dialogues, screenings, and more.
+In addition, weekly Chimurenga Sessions took place inside the Library.
+Dissolving the boundaries between text, sound, city, culture, and media, the Chimurenga Sessions featured music and poetry performances, dialogues, screenings, and more.

-The Chimurenga Library also traverses the division between the street and the Library with Chimurenganyana a series of solos excerpted from Chimurenga that will be distributed on the streets of Cape Town.
+The Chimurenga Library also traversed the division between the street and the Library with Chimurenganyana a series of solos excerpted from Chimurenga that was distributed on the streets of Cape Town.